Edward G. Amoroso

-After retirement from A&T in 2016, Amoroso founded TAG Cyber LLC with a goal to “democratize cyber security analysis” by providing greater access to “high-quality, military grade analysis that larger firms pay millions for."
+After retirement from A&T in 2016, Amoroso founded TAG Cyber LLC with a goal to “democratize cyber security analysis”.
 The primary vehicle used to meet this goal is the Security Annual, a document available for free by download to enterprise security experts.
-The document includes research on fifty cybersecurity controls, as well as listings for thousands of commercial cybersecurity vendors.
+As of 2025, Amoroso is the CEO of TAG Cyber LLC.

 As a member of the National Security Agency (NSA) Advisory Board (NSAAB), Amoroso worked directly with four Presidential administrations on issues related to national security, critical infrastructure protection, and cyber policy.
 In 2020, Business Insider tapped him as one of the country’s fifty leaders “who helped lead the cyber security industry through an unprecedented and tumultuous year.”

-Education and early career accomplishments
+Education and early career

 Amoroso was born in Neptune Township, New Jersey and attended the Christian Brothers Academy before completing an undergraduate degree in physics in 1983 at Dickinson College.
 Upon graduation, he shifted his academic interests to computer science, and went on to receive M.S. and Ph.D. degrees in 1986 and 1991, respectively, from Stevens Institute of Technology.
 Several years later, Amoroso completed the Columbia Senior Executive Program (CSEP) at the Columbia Business School.

 One of his early technical achievements was writing inertial measurement software for the Space Shuttle while employed by Singer-Kearfott (now Kearfott Guidance & Navigation) in 1984.
 His involvement in computer security began at Bell Labs, now part of AT&T, which he joined a year later.